-Using a toothpaste with added fluoride is recommended for daily use, but there are several circumstances that warrant extra fluoride protection among adults.
+Using toothpaste with added fluoride is recommended for daily use, but several circumstances warrant extra fluoride protection among adults.

 Gum Recession.
 Exposed tooth root surfaces may occur as an effect of gum recession.
 These softer areas are more susceptible to decay than parts of the tooth covered with intact enamel.
 To protect your teeth’s roots, your hygienist can paint a fluoride varnish or gel on them.
 You can use a fluoride mouthwash or a prescription fluoride gel to get more fluoride.

 Restorative Dental Work.
 Have you had new tooth decay within the last year that has resulted in a new restoration?
-You probably are in a high risk category for cavities.
+You probably are in a high-risk category for cavities.
 Fluoride treatments can help prevent the development of further decay in patients who are already prone to them.
-In addition, when adults have restorative work such as crowns or bridges completed, fluoride treatment can help protect the margins of these restorations, potentially allowing the remnants of the tooth to remineralize, ultimately prolonging the life and value of this financial investment.
+Also, when adults have restorative work such as crowns or bridges completed, fluoride treatment can help protect the margins of these restorations, potentially allowing the remnants of the tooth to remineralize, ultimately prolonging the life and value of this financial investment.

 Adult Braces.
-We are seeing larger numbers of adults with braces, which makes oral hygiene more challenging.
-Fluoride can get under and in-between the orthodontic appliances where plaque can form to keep teeth strong and cavity-free.
+We are seeing more significant numbers of adults with braces, which makes oral hygiene more challenging.
+Fluoride can get under and in-between the orthodontic appliances where plaque can form to keep teeth healthy and cavity-free.

 Bleeding is a precursor or sign of a problem.
 Bleeding gums can usually be the result of brushing too hard or an early sign of gum disease.
 Gingivitis can cause these symptoms as well.
-If early stages of gum disease begin to appear, a deep cleaning treatment may be enough to restore the teeth back to good health.
-Gum disease is one of the leading causes of tooth loss and can correlated with various oral health conditions.
+In the early stages of gum disease begin to appear, an in-depth cleaning treatment may be enough to restore the teeth back to good health.
+Gum disease is one of the leading causes of tooth loss and can correlate with various oral health conditions.
 If left untreated, this can develop into more of an issue.

 Modern metal-free dentistry has evolved to a point where we can be much more conservative with tooth preparation.
-A dental veneer is essentially a conservative crown.
-Rather than encompassing the entire tooth, a cosmetic veneer essentially covers the visible part of a tooth preserving a large amount of the natural tooth structure.
+A dental veneer is mostly a traditional crown.
+Rather than encompassing the entire tooth, a cosmetic veneer essentially covers the visible part of a tooth preserving a significant amount of the natural tooth structure.
 Veneers can straighten, lengthen and whiten teeth to provide the desired smile and bite.
 Each veneered tooth must be shaped.
 This means that an outer layer of the natural tooth structure is removed to allow space for veneer placement

 A dental implant is a surgical procedure designed to replace a missing tooth.
 A dental implant is a titanium cylinder that is placed in the bone and replaces what was once the root of the tooth.
 A dental crown is attached to the implant to simulate an individual tooth.

-Never underestimate the power of a nice smile.
-A nice smile is not only beautiful, it also promotes good health:
+Never underestimate the power of a beautiful smile.
+A smile is not only beautiful, but it also promotes good health: